 We hope these tips help to ensure that Stormont parkrun is fun and safe for everyone.

 The route starts on the main Prince of Wales Avenue approximately 400 metres from the front gate.
-Setting off in the direction of the front gate turning right on to a gravel trail on the right just before the gate.
+You will set off in the direction of the front gates and turn right on to a gravel trail on the right just before the gate.

-Follow the trail through the trees in an anti clockwise direction returning towards the front gates.
-Cross Prince of Wales Avenue and follow the tarmacked path passing the Mo Mowlam Play Park on your left.
-Turn left at the end of the play park and stay right on gravel trails skirting the Stormont Estate boundary with football and cricket pitches on your right.
-This gravel trail brings you to back to Princes of Wales Avenue.
+Follow the trail through the trees in an anti-clockwise direction, returning towards the front gates.
+Cross Prince of Wales Avenue and follow the tarmacked path to the Mo Mowlam Play Park.
+Turn left immediately before the play park and stay right on gravel trails skirting the Stormont Estate boundary, with football and cricket pitches on your right.
+This gravel trail brings you to back to Prince of Wales Avenue.